sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Create new security profile
   - Delete security profile
   - Associate a certificate, private key file and CA trust-store with a security-profile
-  - Have "CA mode" where switch generates CA certificate and can then sign certificates for other switches
   - Have option to specify CA server to have your CSR signed by it

 ### User Interfaces